 Using the 4H curriculum, each class provides experiences where young people learn by doing.
 Children complete hands-on projects in a positive environment in areas like health, science, leadership and agriculture.
 Your children will not only have fun while learning at the ranch, but they will also gain friendships and many life skills.
 They will also participate in at least one service project per class session.

-*Please click on homeschool registration to see the most updated session availability.
+*Please click onregistration to see the most updated session availability.

 Sample Daily Schedule

 Each session is different and was created with all levels in mind.
 However, for children interested in attending more than one session, each session builds upon the previous.
 This means children will have more growth and leadership opportunities with each session they attend.